-- Environmental protection, protection and promotion of human rights, labour rights, and consumer interests, promotion of anti-corruption and tax compliance: - Number of investee companies that have been involved in violations breaches of the UN Global Compact (UNGC) principles and OECD Guidelines for Multinational Enterprises), if any, were verified, and unremedied. - Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises. - Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises. - Reduction in GHG emissions, and reductions in coal production, distribution, and use for energy purposes: - Scope 1, 2, and 3 greenhouse gas (GHG) emissions, total GHG emissions, carbon footprint, GHG intensity of investee companies, share of investments in companies active in the fossil fuel sector. - Number of investee companies whose tonnage of thermal coal sold or produced, coal-based power production capacity, or share of revenue derived from the production or distribution of coal or coal-based energy exceeds the thresholds set out in the section "What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?" below.
-As demonstrated by the table in that section, all thresholds defined in our Coal Exit Policy are lowered every two years to attain zero in 2030. - Reduction in tobacco production and distribution: - Number of investee companies whose share of revenue derived from the production or distribution of tobacco products exceeds 10% of their overall revenue. - Reduction in oil sands exploitation: - Number of investee companies whose share of their revenue derived from the exploration, exploitation of oil sands or related services exceeds 5% of their overall revenue. - Reduction in arctic drilling: - Number of investee companies whose share of revenue derived from arctic drilling exceeds 5% of their overall revenue. - Reduction in the production and sale of controversial weapons: - Share of investments in investee companies involved in the manufacture or selling of controversial weapons.
+• Environmental protection, protection and promotion of human rights, labour rights, and consumer interests, promotion of anti-corruption and tax compliance:

+- Number of investee companies that have been involved in violations breaches of the UN Global Compact (UNGC) principles and OECD Guidelines for Multinational Enterprises), if any, were verified, and unremedied. - Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises. - Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises.

+Reduction in GHG emissions, and reductions in coal production, distribution, and use for energy purposes:

+- Scope 1, 2, and 3 greenhouse gas (GHG) emissions, total GHG emissions, carbon footprint, GHG intensity of investee companies, share of investments in companies active in the fossil fuel sector. - Number of investee companies whose tonnage of thermal coal sold or produced, coal-based power production capacity, or share of revenue derived from the production or distribution of coal or coal-based energy exceeds the thresholds set out in the section "What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?" below.
+As demonstrated by the table in that section, all thresholds defined in our Coal Exit Policy are lowered every two years to attain zero in 2030.

+- Number of investee companies that derive any share of their revenue from the production of tobacco products.

+Number of investee companies whose share of their revenue derived from the exploration, exploitation of oil sands or related services exceeds 5% of their overall revenue.

+- Number of investee companies whose share of revenue derived from arctic drilling exceeds 5% of their overall revenue.

-- Number of investee companies involved in the manufacture or selling of controversial weapons. - Promotion of the ratification of the Paris Climate Agreement (for sovereign bonds only): - Number of sovereign bonds in which the Sub-Fund has invested whose issuer has not ratified the Paris Climate Agreement.
+- Share of investments in investee companies involved in the manufacture or selling of controversial weapons. - Number of investee companies involved in the manufacture or selling of controversial weapons. - Promotion of the ratification of the Paris Climate Agreement (for sovereign bonds only): - Number of sovereign bonds in which the Sub-Fund has invested whose issuer has not ratified the Paris Climate Agreement.